 That was quite an upgrade.
 The Canon AE-1 Program is a very nice 35mm film camera.
 I know this, because I am the proud owner of one.
 Now…I can’t take decent pictures with it, because I’m all digital all the time, but I do own one.
-Maybe some day I’ll learn how to shoot with it.
+And some of the dials aren’t working properly anymore, so taking decent pictures is tough… Maybe some day I’ll get it fixed up and learn how to shoot with it.
 You can read about it in my blog post titled The Canon AE-1 Program…My Adventures with 35mm Film.

 In a weak moment, I found myself browsing through pages on eBay when I “accidentally” came across several Kodak Brownie Hawkeye cameras for sale.
 I found one that was reasonably priced (about $15), and put in a bid on it.
 Much to my surprise, I won this eBay item.
 A vintage Kodak Brownie Hawkeye camera was on its way to me!
 Was it going to work?
 Would I be able to figure out how to use it?
 Only time would tell…